satriahelmy/satriahelmy/README.md

 ## 🚀 About Me

 - 💼 I’m currently working at company as a Data Analyst.
-- 🌱 I’m currently learning Machine Learning and No SQL.
+- 🌱 I’m currently learning Machine Learning, No SQL dan Generative AI.
 - 📫 How to reach me: helmysmp@gmail.com.

 ---